learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 ## Conclusion

 If seeing all of these new loops all at once is freaking you out, take a deep breath.
 Remember, 98% of the time you will want to use a `for` loop.
 A general heuristic for choosing which loop, is try a `for`.
 If using `for` doesn't serve your purposes, then go ahead and try a different loop.
 Also remember that you can always refer to documentation on these loops at any time.
-After some time coding in JavaScript, writing a `for` loop will come as naturally to you as writing an `each` loop to iterate over an array in Ruby.
+After some time coding in JavaScript, writing a `for` loop will come as naturally to you as wrapping one gift after another.

 ## Resources